 Substituting back, we obtain

-We are now essentially done and can easily obtain at the solution found by Onsager.
+We are now essentially done and can easily obtain the solution found by Onsager.
 The Helmholtz free energy is defined according to

 and the free energy per particle is thus given by